Body Armor 4×4 HiLine Front Bumper For 3rd Gen Tacoma – Install

 3rd Gen Tacoma Front Grille Removal

-The next step is to remove the grille and the bezel off the truck, just pull straight out, applying even pressure to each side to remove.
+The next step is to remove the grille and the bezel from the truck, just pull straight out, applying even pressure to each side to remove.

 Be careful with this step so you don’t damage the plastic.